Building

 If you wish to use the OpenGL backend, specifying a minimum API version is possible through setting

-environment variable when running genie
+the BGFX_CONFIG environment variable when running genie.
+For example:

 # Unix: